OpenLI-NZ/openli/doc/ProvisionerDoc.md

                              connections
 * `updateaddr`            -- the address that the update service should listen on
-* `updateport`            -- the port that the update service should listen on
+* `updateport`            -- the port that the update service should listen on.
+                             Set to 0 to disable the update service.

 If you need to disable interception of RTP comfort noise packets (because they are considered invalid by the agency decoders), you can do so using